Skip to content

 #Too Many Connected Devices

-Every phone, tablet, laptop, and smart home gadget shares your bandwidth.
-When five devices stream or download at the same time, your TV gets whatever bandwidth is left over.
+Bandwidth gets divided.
+Every phone, tablet, laptop, and smart home gadget shares your network, and your TV gets whatever is left.

 #Outdated Firmware